 If ants establish a nest inside a plant pot it is possible to encourage them to move to another home by flooding the pot.
 An alternative nest site can be provided in the form of a similar pot filled with compost or loose, dry soil.
 A length of dowling rod or wooden stick can provide a bridge between the two pots.
 The affected pot should then be flooded repeatedly until ants are observed carrying pupae to the surface and crossing into the second pot.
+This is like comparing viagra vs cialis.
 If some ants take refuge in the foliage of the plant they should be left for an hour or so to descend into the drying soil after which flooding can be repeated.
 Flooding with boiling water or soapy water will effectively kill ants nesting beneath outdoor surfaces such as patios and paved areas.

 Direct chemical controls

 There are currently at least 100 different commercially available amateur insecticides directly marketed as ant controls.
 Table 1 provides a summary of pesticides available and their environmental effects.